HVAC technician inspecting return vent for renovation dust in an occupied Texas home

 Check and seal return leaks

 After construction, joints can be disturbed.
-If testing shows leakage, fix the pathway sealing hidden return leaks prevents re-contamination.
+If testing shows leakage, sealing hidden return leaks can help prevent re-contamination.

 Replace damaged duct runs

-If remodeling exposed crushed, deteriorated, or improperly routed ductwork, cleaning won’t fix geometry or failing materials.
-In those cases, upgrade aging ductwork is the long-term solution once confirmed by inspection.
+If remodeling exposed crushed, deteriorated, or improperly routed ductwork, cleaning won’t fix poor layout or failing materials.
+In those cases, an inspection may show that it is better to upgrade aging ductwork instead of cleaning the same problem again later.

 When You Can Safely Skip Full Duct Cleaning